wiredmatt/prometeo-cli/README.md

 ##### Why?

-Every developer should have at least one project with Rust otherwise you're irrelevant
+Every developer should have at least one project written in Rust otherwise you're irrelevant

 ##### Crates used: